Chinese fugitive caught in Benguet house linked to Harry Roque

 (I once lived in that house when I left the government, and I do have an interest in the corporation that owns it.
 But I do not have possession of that house.)

-When BI agents got there, they apprehended the Cambodian who turned out to be Chinese because he could not present the proper documents for his stay in the Philippines.
-They also apprehended the female Chinese who was with him on the basis of harboring an illegal alien.
+When BI agents got there, they apprehended a man carrying a fake Cambodian passport but who turned out to be Chinese.
+They also apprehended the female Chinese who was with him for supposedly harboring an illegal alien.

-BI confirmed to the Senate that they had neither a search warrant nor an arrest warrant, which Roque continuously pointed out as a violation of constitutional rights.
+BI confirmed to the Senate that they neither had a search nor arrest warrant during the arrest, which Roque continuously pointed out as a violation of constitutional rights.

 This shows the quandary of law enforcement in cracking down on POGO suspects.
 If they apply for a warrant, they risk a leak or waiting too long that the suspects already flee.
-But if they conduct an operation without a warrant, they court legal trouble such as violation of the Bill of Rights.
+But if they conduct an operation without a warrant, they court legal trouble.

 ‘May naninira sa akin’